workingDog/MusicRadio/README.md

 # MusicRadio

+**MusicRadio** lets you play radio stations from the **RadioBrowser** community project (> 50000).
+It can also display the artist and they artwork from *iTunes search*.
+In addition it can also display the **lyrics** from the community project *LRCLIB*, when available.

 This is yet another radio stations player based on the [RadioBrowser](https://www.radio-browser.info/) and its server at [Community Radio Station Index](https://de1.api.radio-browser.info/#General).

-This project uses SwiftUI and SwiftData to store only the list of countries and the *Favourites* stations.

 Was meant to be a weekend project but ended up taking a week to polish.

 <p float="left">